squeaky-pl/pystacia/doc/source/image.rst

 Removing speckles
 -----------------

-:meth:`tinyimg.image.Image.despeckle` on the other hand removes speckles
+:meth:`pystacia.image.Image.despeckle` on the other hand removes speckles
 - larger grain defects than noise.

 >>> img.despeckle()